Green-Software-Foundation/if-plugin-template/README.md

 ## Testing model integration

+>Note: [If Core](https://github.com/Green-Software-Foundation/if-core) plugin has a set of error classes which should be used for having necessary integration with the IF framework.
+More information on error classes can be found at [Errors Reference](https://if.greensoftware.foundation/reference/errors/).

 ### Using local links

 For using locally developed model in `IF Framework` please follow these steps: